knightazura/ghost-sdk/Imagining-the-Ghost-Developer-Tools.md

 If you build an app or theme which uses an unintended bug/feature please do 1) tell us about it and 2) expect it to go away at some point breaking your app / theme - where possible we'll try to replace it with something intended for the purpose.

 If you build an app which implements a feature exactly as it is planned on the Ghost roadmap, you do so at your own behest.
 We highly recommend instead being the person that commits the feature to core.
-We really don't want to upset developers by having their hard work completely written off because the feature appears in core, we'd much rather recognise your hard work through contribution to core.
+We really don't want to upset developers by having their hard work completely written off because the feature appears in core, we'd much rather recognize your hard work through contribution to core.

 ### Ghost (data) API